Ensembl/ensembl-vep/nextflow/README.md

 ## Nextflow VEP pipeline

 The nextflow pipeline aims to run VEP faster utilising simple parallelisation.
-It is deployable on an individual nix machine (linux or mac) or on computing clusters running lsf or slurm (not tested).
+It is deployable on an individual Linux machine or on computing clusters running lsf or slurm (not tested).
 The process can be summarised briefly by the following steps:

  * Splitting the VCF chromosome-wise
  * Running VEP on chromosome-wise VCFs in parallel